 b.
 The candidate’s ‘department’ or ‘unit’ is the department, school, or other academic unit to which the faculty member has been appointed with either tenure or tenure-eligibility in the unit (the candidate’s “tenure home”).
 Candidates appointed to more than one tenure home are to be assessed and voted on by each.

 c.
 It is the responsibility of the candidate’s department or other appropriate faculty body to secure genuine and timely evaluations of the candidate’s scholarship.
 The candidate may suggest appropriate outside reviewers.
 However, the ultimate decision on the group of reviewers rests with the academic department or the appropriate faculty body which, in consultation with other appropriate faculty members, selects leading authorities who represent a broad and unbiased sampling of scholarly opinion in the field and who are in a position to give an objective evaluation regarding the merits of the candidate’s work.
 All faculty members in the candidate’s unit who are eligible to vote should have access to the letters from external evaluators before they vote on a case.

 d.
 Secret votes shall be taken on applications for rank and/or tenure.
 These are to be reported to the UCRT.
 In the case of applications for tenure, the eligible voters are the tenured members of the candidate’s department.
 In the case of applications for promotion or appointment to the rank of Associate or Full Professor on the tenure line, the eligible voters are the tenured members holding at least the rank to which the applicant is applying.
 When the application is for rank and tenure and the sets of eligible voters for the two actions differ, the vote totals must be reported separately.
 When the application is from the Main Campus or the Medical Center seeking tenure and promotion to the rank of Associate Professor, there must be a single vote covering both tenure and rank.

-i.
-While other members of the candidate’s unit may participate in discussions of the application (depending on the unit’s bylaws), voting should take place during a meeting (or part of a meeting) at which the application is discussed by the eligible voters alone.
+- While other members of the candidate’s unit may participate in discussions of the application (depending on the unit’s bylaws), voting should take place during a meeting (or part of a meeting) at which the application is discussed by the eligible voters alone.

-ii.
-Absentee votes, if permitted by the Department, should be so noted in the dossier in a manner that ensures confidentiality.
+- Absentee votes, if permitted by the Department, should be so noted in the dossier in a manner that ensures confidentiality.

 e.
 In Schools or Departments having separate committees on rank and tenure, applications will indicate the votes submitted by such bodies as well as votes obtained from the relevant department(s).